HenriettaProject/documents/Henrietta-Support-Agreement.md

 - A solenoid circuit to help fill the instrument.

 In the office:
 - One mac mini computer running all software.
-TBC - Will the Mac Mini go in the Computing Rack, or in the observing room?
+TBC - We believe the Mac should go in the comptuer rack.
 If it goes into the rack, do we need to bring a shelf?
 (For Lionel + William).
 The Mac Mini will connect via No Machine to the Observing Workstation.
 - Software provided
   - Rotator control
   - Instrument control
-  - Does Swope have the ability to use Observing Catalog Format?
-If not, it should.
-(TBC - William / Christoph)
-  - Hardhats for the Galil, Lakeshore, DLI, and Archon
+  - Engineering team GUIs for the Galil, Lakeshore, DLI, and Archon.
+We expect most typical observers will not use these.

 # Service Requirements